 This report develops a framework that classifies investments according to different types of financing instruments and investment funds, and highlights the risk mitigants and transaction enablers that intermediaries (such as public green investment banks and other public financial institutions) can use to mobilise institutionally held capital.
 This framework can also be used to identify where investments are or are not flowing, and focus attention on how governments can support the development of potentially promising investment channels and consider policy interventions that can make institutional investment in sustainable energy infrastructure more likely.

 English, PDF, 912kb

 English, PDF, 994kb

-This Investment Policy Review examines Tunisia's achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.
+This report examines Botswana's achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.

 OECD's comprehensive review of investment policy in Botswana.
 After an overview of the country, the review examines investment policy, investment promotion and facilitation as well as infrastructure in Botswana.